drone/tutorials/content/golang/docker/publish-images-multi-arch.md

 The common practice for Go projects is to separate the build process of the application from the distribution image.
 This approach works better with Continuos Integration and Delivery, allowing more caching opportunities.

-However, you could also use [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) build with a single Dockerfile if you wanted.
+However, you could also use [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) build with a single Dockerfile if you want to .

 {{<alert "info">}}
 If you are not familiar with Dockerfiles, you can read more about them <a href="https://docs.docker.com/engine/reference/builder/">here</a>.